-- Quantity: The total number of items sold (excludes custom line items)
+- Quantity: The total number of items sold (excludes custom line and returned items)

-- Gross Sales: The total value of the items sold without discounts or tax
+- Gross Sales: The total value of an order or product line item inclusive of tax (excludes returns)

-- Discount: The discounted price on items or the whole order
+- Discount: The discount applied to line items or the whole order

 - Tax: The sum of the tax on each item in the order

-- Cost of Goods Sold: The total cost of items sold including shipping fee
+- Cost of Goods Sold: The moving average cost of items sold

-- Net Sales: The gross sales excluding returns and discounts
+- Net Sales: Gross sales less shipping and taxes

-- Shipping: The cost of shipping without taxes and before subtracting the discount
+- Shipping: The cost of shipping excluding taxes

 Non-product Line Items in Reports